gaafiz/SquareBox_PadBoard/README.md

 * SquareBox cannot suppress Gamepad events.
 So, if another app (like steam) is using controller inputs, they will be both "doing stugg" reacting to the same controller inputs
 * Spike in CPU usage when the keyboard windows is moving for > 20 secs.
 It shouldn't happen in normal usage as it mostrly happen when the R-Stick movements are spammed for long time (> 20 secs)
 * Keyboard may appear too big on small screen or too small on big screens (will be solved by the "custom keyboard size" option)`
 * Squarebox executable has a big size considering to the code used.
-This is likely due to the size oflibraries imported used in the code.
+This is likely due to the size of libraries imported used in the code.
 It's not a critical point at the moment as it is still a manageable 18MB-ish executable.
 But is something to have a look at.